 I’ll explain more on that in just a bit, but first here’s an overview of how Savings Catcher works:

-- Make a purchase and submit your receipt through the Walmart app or on Walmart.com
+- Make an in-store purchase and submit your receipt through the Walmart app

 - Savings Catcher compares the prices of eligible items that you bought at Walmart to the advertised prices of top retailers in your area